Blue-and-white flycatcher: Subspecies

+A former third subspecies from further southwest in China is now treated as a separate species, Zappey's flycatcher C. cumatilis.

 Description

-The Blue-and-White Flycatcher is a large (16–17 cm long, weigh 25 g on average) and strikingly beautiful flycatcher.
+The blue-and-white flycatcher is a large flycatcher (16–17 cm long, weight 25 g on average) with a striking plumage pattern.
 The male is deep cobalt blue, with black on the face down to the upper part of the breast and flanks, the rest of the underside white.
-White is also visible on the base of the outer tail feathers.
-Immature male has the adult's blue wings but is brown otherwise.
+There is also a prominent white patch on the base of the outer tail feathers.
+Immature males have the adult male's blue wings, but are otherwise brown like females.

 The female is smaller on average than the male, with head, face and most of upperparts grey-brown, and pale beige-white on the lower part of the middle of the throat, young males are very similar.
 The female has a smaller-headed profile than other brown flycatchers in range.

 The song is a short, melancholic sounding series of whistles.

 Ecology

 Habitat

-Blue-and-white flycatchers breed in primary and secondary lowland and submontane forests (including taiga, wooded slopes, and gullies) up to 1200m, and also in riverine thickets and plantations.
-Outside the breeding season, it utilizes coastal woodland, scrub, parks, and gardens, and in Borneo winters at elevations up to 1850m in forested hills, lower montane forest, plantations, and logged lowland forest.
+Blue-and-white flycatchers breed in primary and secondary lowland and submontane forests (including taiga, wooded slopes, and gullies) up to 1200 metres, and also in riverine thickets and plantations.
+Outside the breeding season, it uses coastal woodland, scrub, parks, and gardens, and in Borneo winters at elevations up to 1850 metres in forested hills, lower montane forest, plantations, and logged lowland forest.

 These flycatchers are most active in the morning.